 With nine out of every ten of these travelers expected to drive, 2015 marks the seventh consecutive year of increased Thanksgiving highway travel.

 The Thanksgiving holiday travel period this year is Wednesday, November 25 through Sunday, November 29.

-To help keep you safe while traveling this holiday season, the car accident attorney s at The Bell Law Firm want you to follow these important Thanksgiving travel tips:
+To help keep you safe while traveling this holiday season, the car accident attorney s at Stewart Bell, PLLC want you to follow these important Thanksgiving travel tips:

 Don’t Travel on Wednesday.
 If possible, avoid traveling the Wednesday before Thanksgiving.
 This particular Wednesday is the most traveled day of the year in the U.S., which means highways are more likely to be congested and car accidents are more likely to occur.

 If you must travel on Wednesday, try leaving before 2 p.m. or after 7 p.m. to avoid the midday holiday rush.
 Holiday traffic is at its worst between 3 p.m. and 5 p.m. on the Wednesday before Thanksgiving.

 Don’t Make Last Minute Trips to the Store.
 More people visit grocery stores, pie shops and liquor stores on the Wednesday before Thanksgiving than on any other day of the year.
 To avoid congested roadways and cramped parking lots, stock up on necessary holiday food and supplies prior to Wednesday.